Skip to content

 Shutterstock

-A true superfood, strawberries are packed with vitamin C, fiber, potassium, folate, and beneficial antioxidants.
-The red-hued berries also contain several bioactive flavonoids that are known to help protect against chronic diseases, including type 2 diabetes, and obesity and they may help stave off some types of dementia.
+Strawberries are a true superfood, loaded with vitamin C, fiber, potassium, folate, and antioxidants.
+These red berries also contain bioactive flavonoids that help protect against chronic diseases like type 2 diabetes and obesity and may even reduce the risk of certain types of dementia.

 Blueberries